Hot swappable drive bay cases

 Recycling old laptop and desktop drives

-Most of us change our laptop and desktop computers every few years, as their processing power becomes outdated and unable to keep up with today's computing environment.
+Most of us change our laptop and desktop computers every few years, as their processing power becomes outdated and unable to keep up with the latest computing environments.
 However, the hard drives or solid state drives inside these machines are often still very much in their prime.
 As a result, it is becoming increasingly common these days to pop the HDD or SSD out of the old computer and purchase an enclosure for the drive in order to convert it into an external storage drive.
 This works fine initially but over a multitude of years leads to having a collection of external hard drives, once again each with their own wiring and port requirements.

 The multi-bay hard drive enclosure